 Tips On Using Your Amex Blue Business Plus

 If it’s you’re first time getting a business card, the Amex Blue Business Plus is a good choice to start with.
-You don’t need to worry about comparing the annual fee against the benefits or thinking how much you need to spend per year on certain categories.
+You don’t need to worry about comparing the annual fee against the benefits or thinking about how much you need to spend per year on certain categories.

 But as simple as this card is, here are some ways on how to fully maximize the card’s potential: